-WILLIAM ADDISON, Secretary

-Published on the First of every month, price Half-a-Crown,
+WILLIAM ADDISON, Secretary Published on the First of every month, price Half-a-Crown,

-The Art Journal; a Record of the Fine Arts, the Arts Industrial, and the of the Fine Arts, the Arts Industrial, and the Arts of Design and Manufacture.
+The Art Journal; a Record of the Fine Arts, the Arts Industrial, and the Arts of Design and Manufacture.
 Each Part illustrated with splendid Steel Engravings and Woodcuts.
-"The Art Journal" commences the new year with renewed activity, its conductors and publishers labouring earneatly and zealously to maintain the high position it has obtained in public favour, and to sustain the recommendation it receives in all contemporary journals.
+"The Art Journal" commences the new year with renewed activity, its conductors and publishers labouring carnestly and zealously to maintain the high position it has obtained in public favour; and to sustain the recommendation it receives in all contemporary. tain the recommendation it receives in all contempo rary journals.
 The work has attained full age; twenty-one volumes have been issued since the year 1839; and it continues to be, as it has been during nearly the whole of that long period, the only publication in Europe by which the Arts are adequately represented.

-To the artist, the anatour, and the Conneisseur.
+To the artist, the amateur, and the Conneisseur, "The Art Journal" supplies information upon all topics in which they are interested; while to the general topics in which they are interested; while to the general public it addresses itself by the beauty and variety of its Illustrations, and by articles at once instructive and interesting.